XDCFoundation/XDC3Delphi/README.md

 ## Step 4

-In Function TChainHelper.BlockExplorerURL
+In Function TChainHelper.BlockExplorerURL add Block Explorer Url as  'https://apothemxdcpayrpc.blocksscan.io/' for the Apothem Network

-Add BLOCK_EXPLORER_URL  'https://apothemxdcpayrpc.blocksscan.io/'

 For Example